Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 or use of information, whether resulting, in whole or in part, from or relating to any of

-the services offered or displayed by JTSL on the Site.
+the services offered or displayed by BCML on the Site.

-10. JTSL makes no guarantees or representations as to, and shall have no liability for, any
+10. BCML makes no guarantees or representations as to, and shall have no liability for, any

 electronic content delivered by any third party, including, without limitation, the

 accuracy, subject matter, quality or timeliness of any electronic content on the Site.
-JTSL
+BCML

 shall not be responsible for the contents of any linked site or any link contained in a